Ticketpark/HtmlPhpExcel/README.md

 #HtmlPhpExcel
 This is a php library based on [PHPExcel](https://phpexcel.codeplex.com/) which simplifies converting html tables to excel files.
 It allows styling right within the html template with specific attributes.

-*Please note:* This is a very early version of this library.
-Use on your own risk.

 ## Todos
-* Write documentation for usage of table class, row class and cell class filtering.
+* Write documentation for usage of table class, row class and cell class filtering
+* Write documentation for cell merging functionalities
 * Write documentation for usage of `utf8EncodeValues()` and `utf8DecodeValues()`

 ## Installation